tannerdolby/tannerdolby.com/src/writing/writing-safe-code-with-typescript.md

 tags:
  - typescript
  - javascript
 preview: "There are some situations when using type 'any' can be useful.
-But usually it is best to define a type annotation or let TypeScript infer the variables type for you through type inference."
+But usually its best to define a type annotation or let TypeScript infer the variables type for you through type inference."
 ---

-{{ preview }} Try using type annotations or ff your not sure what the data type will be for a value ahead of time, let TypeScript infer the type through [Type Inference][1].
+{{ preview }} If your unsure what the data type will be for a value ahead of time, I'd recommend letting TypeScript infer the type with [Type Inference][1] or use a type annotation.

 > What can I replace 'any' with while declaring an object type in Typescript?
 [StackOverflow][2]

 <h2 class="post-heading">When in doubt, don't reach for any</h2>